Trending Bollywood Movies of the Year So Far: Pathaan, Tu Jhoothi Main Makkaar and More - ExBulletin

 Starring: Shahid Kapoor, Sanjay Kapoor, Diana Penty, Ronit Roy, Rajeev Khandelwal, Ankur Bhatia, Vivan Bhathena, Zeishan Quadri, Mukesh Bhatt, Vikram Mehra, Sartaaj Kakkar, Amy Aela

-In Gurugram, an NCB officer (Shahid Kapoor) and his team shut down a narcotics smuggling operation, which leads the drug lord (Ronit Roy) to kidnap the NCB officer’s son in exchange for a bag of cocaine.
-The BNC officer, having no other choice, agrees to collect the bag from the BCN headquarters and return it to his club for exchange.
+In Gurugram, an NCB officer (Shahid Kapoor) and his team shut down a narcotics smuggling operation, leading the drug lord (Ronit Roy) to kidnap the NCB officer’s son in exchange of a bag of cocaine.
+The NCB officer, having no other choice, agrees to collect the bag from the NCB headquarters and hand it over to his club for exchange.
 He quickly arouses the suspicions of his colleagues after visiting the club and denouncing several NCB spies.

 Adipurush